karoliinaparnanen/BachelorsThesis/README.md

 ## 3. Colonized Cognition in the Age of the Algorithm

-*“The gap between sensation, cognition, and action has become part of one continuous movement, whereby thinking to act is already an action.”* (Parisi 63)
+*“The gap between sensation, cognition, and action has become part of one continuous movement, whereby thinking to act is already an action.”*<br>
+(Parisi 63)

 ### Attention Economy and the Brain
 While we have been busy pursuing our careers, shopping and performing happiness online, AI-empowered attention economy has become the prevailing power structure of the 21st century, where the brain is the new factory, behavior modification is the new business model and attention is the new currency.
 In the name of profit, companies have increasing incentives to monitor and streamline our brain activity, simultaneously eliminating contingency from our behavior in order to improve predictability.
 Attention economy has harnessed machine learning, databasing, pattern matching, searching and querying to the mission of governing the brain, reaching out to the unconscious levels of cognition and laying claims of what we should be thinking, feeling and doing.